Health Information and Tools > Patient Care Handouts > Blocked Tear Duct in Children: Care Instructions

 • If your child's eyelashes are crusty with mucus, clean them with a moist cotton ball using a gentle, downward motion.
 If the eyelids get stuck together, place a clean, warm, wet cotton ball over that eye for a few minutes to help loosen the crust.

-• If the doctor prescribed antibiotic pills, eyedrops, or ointment for your child, give them as directed.
+• If the doctor prescribed antibiotic pills, eyedrops, or ointment for your child, give them exactly as directed.
 Do not stop using them just because your child's eye gets better.
 Your child needs to take the full course of antibiotics.

 • To put in eyedrops or ointment: